Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 And this is an example from a fable, here the truncated adjective high reflects a low style, and also serves to maintain rhythm (piece - juice - high).

-The truncated adjective far here serves to rhythmize the verse and harmonize with adverbs impudently, sadly.
+The truncated adjective distant here serves to rhythmize the verse and harmoniously combine with the adverbs impudently, sadly.

 In yourself you founded...